yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/donglai3.jpg" class="small-img" alt="dong lai durian">
 <img src="/assets/images/ongoingmycultivars/donglai4.jpg" class="small-img" alt="dong lai durian">

-A Johor cultivar, 东来 (Dong Lai or Come East), also known as 'Pineapple durian', because of the orange and yellow colour hues on the husk.
+A Johor cultivar, 东来 (Dong Lai or Come East) is also known as 'Pineapple durian', because of the orange and yellow colour hues on the husk.
 - Basically tastes like Khun Poh / Xiao Hong, orange citrus taste
 - Difference mainly in texture; Dong Lai is much dryer and more suitable for transport